Join us for the third annual NYWIFT Summit.

 The summit also recognized the contributions made by female documentary filmmakers and their efforts to create social, cultural and economic change in history, specifically addressing the opportunities and challenges filmmakers are facing during the COVID-19 pandemic and resulting financial crisis as well as the Black Lives Matter Movement.

 The Summit was recorded and can be viewed for free in its entirety on our website.

 First Annual Summit – Publication

-This is NYWIFT’s second annual Creative Workforce Summit.
+This is NYWIFT’s third annual Creative Workforce Summit.

-The 2019 Summit focused on Pay Equity, Diversity and Inclusion, and Workplace Safety.
+The first Summit in 2019 focused on Pay Equity, Diversity and Inclusion, and Workplace Safety.